JoseRoca/WinFBX/docs/Graphics/GdiPlus/CGdiPlus.md

 # CGpBase class

 Initializes the GDI+ library and keeps a reference count of it.
-The destructor shutdowns the library.
+The destructor shut downs the library.
 All the other GDI+ classes inherit from **CGpBase**.

 ### GetLastStatus method